Parent Teacher Conference Scheduling Success

 There are a few steps teachers can take to host a successful Parent Teacher Conference.
 The first and most important aspect of the Parent Teacher Conference is attendance.
 If you can’t get the parents to attend the conference they will miss out on crucial information about their child.

 - Make Use of Technology to Reach Parents: Today’s technology makes it easier than ever to have meaningful conferences virtually.
-Using Skype, Facetime or Google Hangouts, parents can connect from almost anywhere, and it’s free!
+By a using video conferencing tool like Zoom, Skype, or Facetime, teachers and parents can connect from almost anywhere, and it’s free!
 The easier you make it to connect, the more likely you are to have an engaged and successful parent-teacher relationship.
-A week before scheduled conferences, contact parents who have not signed up and offer one of these alternative ways to discuss their child's progress and goals.

 - Encourage Two-Way Communication: Although the amount of time allotted for student conferences is usually short, make sure you leave a few minutes to allow parents to offer feedback, express concern or ask questions.
 If the conversation seems to be running long, ask parents to schedule a longer conference at a later date.
+(SignUp is perfect for general office hours appointments, too!)
 Parents are more likely to support your efforts at home if they feel valued and heard.

 Now that you have met with the parents and discussed their child’s assessments, it’s time for the follow-up.